LLNL/romweb/src/examples.md

 * de_parametric_heat_conduction_greedy -r 0.2 -cx 0.2 -cy 0.2 -visit -de -de_f 0.9 -de_cr 0.9 -de_ps 50 -de_min_iter 10 -de_max_iter 100 -de_ct 0.001 (Run interpolative differential evolution to see if target FOM can be matched)

-The differential evolution should be able to find the following optimal control parameters: $r=0.2006289125692826$, $cx=0.2077455594628246$, and $0.2025402158388952$, which are very close to the true parameters that were used to generate the targer temperature field.
+The differential evolution should be able to find the following optimal control parameters, e.g., in Quartz: $r=0.2002090156652667$, $cx=0.2000936529076073$, and $cy=0.2316380936755735$, which are close to the true parameters that were used to generate the targer temperature field.
 The DMD temperature field at the last time step on this control parameters is shown in the picture above (the one on the right).

 _The code that generates the numerical results above can be found in